Lars Nootbaar Player Props: Cardinals vs. Angels

 Angels Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in the league.
+- The 8.8 strikeouts per nine innings put together by the Angels pitching staff ranks 15th in MLB.

-- The Angels have the 11th-ranked team ERA among all league pitching staffs (3.91).
+- The Angels have the 11th-ranked team ERA among all MLB pitching staffs (3.82).

-- Angels pitchers combine to allow the ninth-fewest home runs in baseball (28 total, one per game).
+- Angels pitchers combine to surrender 28 home runs (0.9 per game), the seventh-fewest in the league.

-- Sandoval makes the start for the Angels, his sixth of the season.
-He is 2-1 with a 3.16 ERA and 20 strikeouts in 25 2/3 innings pitched.
+- Ohtani makes the start for the Angels, his fifth of the season.
+He is 4-0 with a 1.85 ERA and 46 strikeouts through 34 2/3 innings pitched.

-- In his last appearance on Thursday, the lefty tossed seven innings against the Oakland Athletics, allowing two earned runs while surrendering six hits.
+- In his most recent time out -- out of the bullpen on Thursday -- the right-hander threw six innings against the Oakland Athletics, giving up five earned runs while surrendering three hits.

-- The 26-year-old has a 3.16 ERA and 7 strikeouts per nine innings in five games this season, while giving up a batting average of .212 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.